Miguel Cabrera Player Props: Tigers vs. Royals

 Miguel Cabrera At The Plate

-- Cabrera is batting .228 with nine doubles, a home run and 15 walks.
+- Cabrera is hitting .236 with nine doubles, a home run and 15 walks.

+- Cabrera has picked up a hit in 56.4% of his 39 games this year, with more than one hit in 15.4% of them.

-- In eight games this season (21.1%), Cabrera has picked up an RBI, including two games with multiple runs batted in.
+- In eight games this year (20.5%), Cabrera has picked up an RBI, including two games with multiple runs batted in.

-- He has scored a run in seven of 38 games so far this season.
+- He has scored a run in eight of 39 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.